comprna/RATTLE/README.md

         use this mode if data is direct RNA (disables checking both strands)
 ```

 Input must be the consensus sequences from the previous step.
-A final clustering and correction is performed to output a final transcriptome with quantification

 # Example datasets

+We provide below example datasets and rattle commands.
+We make available all input and output files in the folder **toyset**.

+## Human direct RNA sequencing sample dataset

-We provide an example direct RNA dataset of 8306 reads to test Rattle in the folder named **toyset**.
+We provide here as an example the analysis of an example direct RNA dataset of 8306 reads to test Rattle in the folder named **toyset**.
 The folder contains the inputs and outputs from all analysis steps.

-## Steps

 **cluster**
 ```